 Cats are masters at hiding pain.
 In the wild, showing weakness could attract predators, so cats evolved to mask discomfort.
-This makes it challenging for cat owners—by the time a cat obviously shows they’re unwell, the problem may already be serious.
-The good news is that veterinary science has developed tools to help us detect pain earlier.
+For cat owners, this is a problem.
+By the time a cat obviously shows they’re unwell, things may already be serious.
+But there are tools now that can help you catch it earlier.

 Why Do Cats Hide Pain?